 Lex:lead is again happy to announce a scholarship competition for students in developing countries.
 Up to 10 one-time fundings of US$500 will be awarded in February 2018 to winning essays submitted by 31 December 2017 answering: How can banking regulatory law reduce poverty and support economic development?

-Applicants must register by 31 October 2016 online at www.lex-lead.org.
-Applicants meeting the eligibility criteria will be assigned a registration number (an Identification Number) which they are to use with no other identifying information in essays submitted by 31 December 2016.
+Applicants must register by 30 November 2017 online at www.lex-lead.org.
+Applicants meeting the eligibility criteria will be assigned a registration number (an Identification Number) which they are to use with no other identifying information in 5-page essays submitted by 31 December 2017.